04 October, 2011

 R. Linda:

 Okay, so there is a lot of media talk about job loss and unemployment worldwide.
-And, it seems little ears have picked up on this and it is worrying.
-I at first, was mystified at dinner the other night when O'Hare piped up at me that he had a question and it was "impordant."
+Little ears have picked up on this, which is worrying.
+I, at first, was mystified at dinner the other night when O'Hare piped up at me that he had a question that was "impordant."
 He had been fooling with his dinner by chasing his peas around the plate and unceremoniously stuffing them under the mashed potatoes.
 He'd take his cut-up pieces of pot roast and place each morsel over the peas and potato foundation like he was laying bricks . . . you get the idea.
-And while he was doing all this he was squirmy as a snake trying to get out of a grasp.
+While he was doing all this, he was squirmy like a snake trying to get out of a grasp.
 Then the question came.

 "I been hearin' on da telievisen dat everyone is gonna be jobless."

-"No, no we are good.
-Your Mam and I both have jobs and we are all right.
-Not to worry there O'Hare," said I shaking my head at such a question from one so young AND impressionable.
+"No, no, we are good.
+Your Mam and I both have jobs, and we are all right.
+Not to worry there, O'Hare," I said, shaking me head at such a question from someone so young and impressionable.

 "We could grow SNUFF!"
 His smile was the biggest I'd ever seen.
 Both Tonya and I stopped in mid-chew at this and even Guido threw in his two cents by saying the word, "Sniff!"
 Well, close enough and related.

-I asked him where he got that idea, he told me and then I asked him if he even knew what snuff was.
+I asked him where he got that idea, and he told me.
+Then I asked him if he even knew what snuff was.

 "Yeah, it's tabaccy and ya gits it in a powder almost and ya stick it up yer nose and take a snort.
 Den ya sneeze!"